holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### PowerShell Exploitation via Office Documents C/- [Nishang](https://github.com/samratashok/nishang) {#vps-identify-risks-powershell-exploitation-via-office-documents-co-nishang}
 ![](images/ThreatTags/average-common-difficult-severe.png)

-Running an executable or convincing your target to run it works in many cases, but other options like office documents can work well also.
+Running an executable, or convincing your target to run it works in many cases, but other options such as Office documents can work well also.
 Nishang is a framework and collection of scripts and payloads that empower us to use PowerShell for all phases of penetration testing.
-Amongst the many goodies in Nishang is a collection of scripts which can [create office documents](https://github.com/samratashok/nishang/tree/1b5aca1a1eb170befccf1d111e8902285d553289/Client) such as Word, Excel, CHM and a handful of others.
+Amongst the many goodies in Nishang is a collection of scripts which can [create Office documents](https://github.com/samratashok/nishang/tree/1b5aca1a1eb170befccf1d111e8902285d553289/Client) such as Word, Excel, CHM and a handful of others.

 ![](images/HandsOnHack.png)

 I> ## Synopsis
 I>
 I> This play is identical in all areas to the last one, except that we swap the `download-payload-execute.exe` for a chm virus (`doc.chm`) that does the same thing (download and invoke the payload file content).
-We will use the [`Out-CHM`](https://github.com/samratashok/nishang/blob/master/Client/Out-CHM.ps1) `nishang` script to create the `doc.chm` file that downloads and invokes the same `powershell_hacking.bat` that we hosted as `http://<listener-attack-ip>/payload.txt`, which as discussed in the [PowerShell Payload creation details](#vps-identify-risks-powershell-exploitation-via-executable-psmsf-powershell-payload-creation-details) above, overwrites the first 0x1000 bytes of the calling instance of PowerShell with the reverse shell that `msvenom` provided to `psmsf` and then creates a thread in the virtual address space of the calling PowerShell instance and declares that it should be run immediately.
+We will use the [`Out-CHM`](https://github.com/samratashok/nishang/blob/master/Client/Out-CHM.ps1) `nishang` script to create the `doc.chm` file that downloads and invokes the same `powershell_hacking.bat` that we hosted as `http://<listener-attack-ip>/payload.txt`.
+This,  as discussed in the [PowerShell Payload creation details](#vps-identify-risks-powershell-exploitation-via-executable-psmsf-powershell-payload-creation-details) above, overwrites the first 0x1000 bytes of the calling instance of PowerShell with the reverse shell that `msvenom` provided to `psmsf`.
+It then creates a thread in the virtual address space of the calling PowerShell instance and declares that it should be run immediately.
 I>
-I> The `doc.chm` or what ever you decide to call it, can be emailed, put on a USB stick, or DVD, and given to your trusting target, or simply leave a few suitably labelled copies lying in a place that will take advantage of our targets curiosity.
+I> The `doc.chm`, or what ever you decide to call it, can be emailed, put on a USB stick, or DVD, and given to your trusting target, or simply leave a few suitably labelled copies lying in a place that will take advantage of our target's curiosity.

 I have not provided a video with this play as it is very similar to the previous one.